catie-aq/blog-vaniila/_i18n/en/_posts/2025-07-18-Bayesian_cyber_en.md

 <p style="text-align:justify;">

 - **Spotting the Unknown**: When a DBL model encounters a truly novel input, it’s more likely to flag the prediction as uncertain.
-This serves as a built-in early warning system for potential zero-day threats, prompting human analysts to investigate.
+This serves as a built-in early warning system for potential zero-day threats, prompting human analysts to investigate. <br>

 - **Smarter Prioritization**: Confidence levels help security teams triage.
 High-confidence alerts can trigger immediate action, while uncertain cases can be earmarked for deeper, contextual analysis—optimizing resource allocation.